-Appendix B - Voluntary Prepayment of Tax Worksheets
+Appendix B - Tax Prepayment Worksheets

 Use this worksheet to determine the amount to voluntarily prepay:

 - pass-through withholding on behalf of your shareholders or - your own tax liability.

 Prepayments are entirely voluntary; however, we suggest that you make your prepayments in four equal installments during the course of a year.